 Online Training for Students

 The University of St Thomas is committed to promoting and protecting the personal dignity and well-being of every member of our community.
-To that end, we are requiring that all students view Not Anymore, an online interpersonal violence prevention and awareness program from Student Success.
-In September 2015 all registered students were required to complete the training.
-Currently, only incoming graduate and undergraduate students are required to complete the course.
-Any currently enrolled student who has not completed the training by Fall 2017 will receive a registration hold placed on their account, preventing registration for future courses.
-This includes returning undergraduate and graduate students who did not complete the program in 2015 or 2016.
+To that end, we are requiring that all students view Not Anymore, an online interpersonal violence prevention and awareness program.
+Incoming graduate and undergraduate students are required to complete the course.
+Any currently enrolled student who has not completed the training will receive a course registration hold placed on their account, preventing registration for future courses.

 FAQs about training: